mathieu-aubin/video-dl/README.md

 ```

-To use from any directory install the script directly in $PATH using this command (run as root):
+To use from any directory install the script directly in the $PATH using this command (run as root):

 ```
 wget https://github.com/danog/rai-bash-dl/raw/master/rai.sh -O /usr/bin/rai.sh && chmod +x /usr/bin/rai.sh